microsoft/PSRule/docs/upgrade-notes.md

 When creating YAML and JSON resources you define a resource by specifying the `apiVersion` and `kind`.
 An `apiVersion` was added as a requirement from _v1.2.0_.
-For compability resources without an `apiVersion` were supported however deprecated for removal in _v2.0.0_.
+For compatibility resources without an `apiVersion` were supported however deprecated for removal in _v2.0.0_.
 This has now been removed from _v2.0.0_.

 When defining resource specify an `apiVersion`.